intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/README.md

          --data-location /dataset/Imagenet_Validation \
          --in-graph /home/myuser/mobilenet_v1_fp32_pretrained_model/mobilenet_v1_1.0_224_frozen.pb
       ```
-      Note that the `--verbose` flag can be added to any of the above commands
+      Note that the `--verbose` or `--output-dir` flag can be added to any of the above
-      to get additional debug output.
+      commands to get additional debug output or change the default output location.

-5. The log files for each benchmarking run are saved at:
+5. The log files for each benchmarking run are saved at the value of `--output-dir`.
-   `intelai/models/benchmarks/common/tensorflow/logs`.

    * Below is a sample log file snippet when benchmarking latency:
      ```